 Admittedly, there are several brands of granola on the market, many of which (but not all!) are dairy-free, yet Boulder Granola has a few special things that made me want to review it for Go Dairy Free.

 For starters, Boulder Granola has a unique ingredient addition: rice milk powder.
 It doesn’t seem to replace the need for using milk beverage if you want to eat it cereal-style.
 But it does add a little protein and nice, cohesive mellow sweetness to the overall blend.
-Plus, I thought it was pretty special that they went to the trouble of using dairy-free rice milk powder rather than ordinary, cheaper dairy milk powder (a somewhat common addition to granola).
+Plus, I thought it was pretty special that they went to the trouble of using dairy-free rice milk powder!

 The second thing I noticed about Boulder Granola was the surprisingly low sugars: just 2 to 3 grams per quarter cup serving.
-I actually think they hit the mark overall with sweetness, and loved that I could enjoy it for breakfast or as a snack without feeling over-sugared and void of energy.
+I actually think they hit the mark overall with sweetness.
+I loved that I could enjoy it for breakfast or as a snack without feeling over-sugared and void of energy.

 And then there is the packaging with that cute 60’s throwback vibe.
 It seems to honor tradition – the owner, Jody, based Boulder Granola on her mother’s recipe and describes it as pure, wholesome, and inspired by “the values that fueled a revolutionary generation of questioners and truth seekers.”

-As I think you can mostly see above, Boulder Granola is small bits, not chunky clusters, with so many seeds that the oats almost seemed like a subtle backdrop.
+As I think you can mostly see above, Boulder Granola is small bits, not chunky clusters.
+It has so many seeds that the oats almost seemed like a subtle backdrop.
 Each flavor has just a touch of nuts added, more for helping to direct the flavor than as a base for the granola.
 Here is what we thought of each:

 Again, this is a seriously seedy granola.
 We’re not super-seed fans, and thus preferred the more flavored varieties.
 But if sesame and sunflower seeds are two of your passions ,then Boulder Granola should definitely makes its way into your shopping cart.